Calculate the benefits of a local solar school project. |Download spreadsheet|

 Many countries around the globe are attempting to address this problem.
 In an agreement known as the Kyoto Protocol, most industrialized countries have agreed to cut their greenhouse gas emissions.
 To date, however, those efforts have fallen well short of the type of bold action that is needed to reverse the decades of uncontrolled burning of fossil fuels and the continuing destruction of the planet's forests.

-Without the active participation of the U.S., Europe, China, and India in making significant reductions in their carbon emissions, we can expect to experience more of the severe climate disruptions that occurred during 2011.
+Without the active participation of the U.S., Europe, China, and India in making significant reductions in their carbon emissions, we can expect to experience more severe climate disruptions.

-While the U.S. government struggles with a political response to the need to reduce GHGs, a growing number of States have formed regional alliances that are establishing limits on greenhouse gas emissions.
+The U.S. government has made significant progress in limiting GHGs from the energy sector, especially coal plants and in transportaion fuels.
+Today, a growing number of States have formed regional alliances that are establishing limits on greenhouse gas emissions.
 And local efforts, often driven by citizen advocacy, are encouraging people, businesses, schools, religious institutions, and local governments to look for ways to reduce their carbon emissions.

-At KyotoUSA, our current focus is on assisting California school districts to reduce their energy consumption and to install renewable energy systems with the support of our HELiOS Project (Helios Energy Lights Our Schools).
+At KyotoUSA, we are currently working in two areas where residents can have a significant influence in reducing local emissions.
+We are assisting California school districts reduce their energy consumption and to install renewable energy systems with the support of our HELiOS Project (Helios Energy Lights Our Schools).
 Visit the HELiOS Project website to learn how you can help your school district join the ranks of other California school districts that are already enjoying the benefits of energy conservation, energy efficiency, and renewable energy.